jpetazzo/intro-to-docker/slides/Connecting_Containers_With_Links/Body.md

 We get the same red error page as before.

-<!SLIDE printonly>
+---
+class: extra-details

-# How our app connects to Redis
+## How our app connects to Redis

 Remember, in the code, we connect to the name `redis`: